icsa-caps/ccKVS/README.md

 ## Tested on
 * Infiniband cluster of 9 inter-connected nodes, via a Mellanox MSX6012F-BS switch, each one equiped with a single-port 56Gb Infiniband NIC (Mellanox MCX455A-FCAT PCIe-gen3 x16).
 * OS: Ubuntu 14.04 (Kernel: 3.13.0-32-generic)

+## Disclaimer
+1. ccKVS is based on [HERD/MICA](https://github.com/efficient/rdma_bench/tree/master/herd "HERD repo") design as an underlying KVS, the code of which we have adapted to implement both our underlying KVS and our (symmetric) caches.
+2. Similarly for implementing efficient (CRCW) synchronization over seqlocks we have used the [OPTIK](https://github.com/LPD-EPFL/ASCYLIB "OPTIK repo") library.

+More details can be found in our Eurosys'18 [paper](https://dl.acm.org/citation.cfm?id=3190550 "Scale-Out ccNUMA paper")  and [slides](https://www.slideshare.net/AntoniosKatsarakis/scaleout-ccnuma-eurosys18 "Scale-Out ccNUMA slides").